ThePeoplesTokn/peoples-ui-kit0.1.2/README.md

 A reset CSS is available as a global styled component.

 ```
-import { ResetCSS } from '@pancakeswap-libs/uikit'
+import { ResetCSS } from 'peoples-ui-kit'
 ...
 <ResetCSS />
 ```